Skip to main content

 def __init__(manager, config: dict, memory_context: MemoryContext)

-• config - A dictionary containing the configuration for this memory instance.
+• config: A dictionary containing all necessary configurations (model, prompts, and memory settings) for this memory instance.

 reference